Last Updated on

 Set right in the heart of the Northern Quarter, this hostel is in a prime location for exploring the city and within striking distance of Piccadilly station.

 The hostel itself is a bit ‘rough and ready’ so I would only recommend it if you’re on a tight budget.
 However, once you look past the decor, the rooms are clean and you can get a good night’s sleep.
-Where Hatters does deserve a place amongst the best hostels in Manchester is it’s social atmosphere, something highly important when travelling solo.
+Where Hatters does deserve a place amongst the best hostels in Manchester for solo travellers, is the social atmosphere it provides, something highly important when travelling alone.